 (a) Annual Increments.
-Retroactive to July 1, 2021 and upon legislative approval, the annual increment for the 2021-2022 contract year shall be paid for those who are an active employee in the bargaining unit on the date of legislative ratification, and to employees who left in good standing with ten (10) years or more of state when increments would normally apply.
+Retroactive to July 1, 2021 and upon legislative approval, the annual increment for the 2021-2022 contract year shall be paid for those who are an active employee in the bargaining unit on the date of legislative ratification, and to employees who left in good standing with ten (10) years or more of state service or who retired between July 1, 2021 and the date of legislative ratification.
+Those employees eligible for a top step payment shall receive such payments when increments would normally apply.